 From whole grains to olive oil, we may be sold on the benefits of eating a heart-healthy diet to keep our arteries clear and blood pressure low.
 But how much thought do we put into nourishing that other hard-working organ, the brain?

-So what should we be putting in our bodies to keep our brains in peak condition for the whole of our lives?
-Well there’s Omega 3 for starters.
 Eating more oily fish or taking a good Omega 3 supplement for brain health is a great first step in caring for our grey matter.
+In fact the European Food Safety Authority (EFSA) approves the claim for DHA, one of the essential fatty acids in Omega 3, to maintain normal brain function.
 Our ultimate guide to Omega 3 and the brain will explain why.

 The importance of food to the brain